-Harman Claytor’s Insurance Coverage Practice Group has offices in both Virginia and the Washington, DC area maintaining one of the largest insurance-coverage attorney teams in the Midatlantic region.
+Harman Claytor’s Insurance Coverage Practice Group has offices in both Virginia and the Washington, DC area maintaining one of the largest insurance coverage attorney teams in the Midatlantic region.
 By choosing our firm as the insurance law firm for your insurance coverage advice, you can feel confident knowing that highly skilled insurance coverage lawyers and experienced civil litigation attorneys are on your side wholly devoted to your goals.

 Our Insurance Coverage attorneys are recognized as industry leaders in insurance law, with involvement in a number of high-profile insurance coverage cases, at both the trial and appellate level.
 We often serve as local counsel in significant insurance coverage cases and provide valuable assistance to national counsel in navigating Virginia’s state and federal court systems.
 We also regularly assist clients in administrative and regulatory matters before the Virginia Bureau of Insurance.